 Instead of answering he pointed back toward the bathrooms.
-He was no longer ogling, but studying me to determine if I was about to cause some trouble.
+He was no longer ogling but stared at me to determine if I was about to cause trouble.

 “Thanks.”
 I put as much heartfelt gratitude as I could to try to ease his suspicions, already having had more than my fill of weirdness for one night.
 “I’ll have a medium Coke, please.”

 The ten I put on the counter seemed to alleviate his worries more than my smile had.
 As long as he gave me some change for the phone, I didn’t care.

 I took the empty cup and my money and made the call.
 The cab showed up less than twenty minutes later.